-GLENN MANION has been playing the guitar since 1969.
-In 1983, he and his musical partner and wife, Suzanne Smithline, formed “Squeaky Clean”, which specializes in presenting classic rock and roll in schools, theaters, and the like.
+GLENN MANION (GUITAR, BASS) has been playing the guitar since 1969.
+In 1983, he and his musical partner and wife, Suzanne Smithline, formed “Squeaky Clean,” which specializes in presenting classic rock and roll in schools, theaters, and the like.
 The group made regular appearances on Nickelodeon’s “Eureka’s Castle” for several years.
-As a songwriter, he has received awards from ASCAP and the SKC/New York Music Awards, BA New York University.
-He is also a blogger for the Huffington Post.
+As a songwriter, he has received awards from ASCAP and the SKC/New York Music Awards.
+He has a BA from New York University.